bbc/ugcuploader-test-rig-kubernettes/Readme.md

 If your test utilises any plugins the corresponding jar(s) should be put in the folder *plugins*

-Issues with docker:

-The delete the following file or fo

 # Provision Test Rig